 Brushing your teeth can control the development of pellicle film.
 Beyond good oral hygiene, a dentist can clean away this film through teeth cleanings.

 The pellicle layer gradually gives way to discoloration in the enamel layer, discoloring it slightly.
-Over the years, that adds up, and that’s why many adults eventually seek out teeth whitening treatments.
+Over time, these stains appear more noticeable, and that’s why many adults eventually seek out teeth whitening treatments.

 Common causes for stains

-- Foods/Drinks: Coffee, tea, soda, wines and certain foods ( potatoes, cherries, blueberries)
+- Foods/Drinks: Coffee, tea, soda, wines and dark-colored foods like beets and berries.

-- Medicine: Antihistamines, antidepressants and high blood pressure pills.
+- Medicine including antihistamines, antidepressants and high blood pressure pills.

-In-home treatments are another option.
-The dentist will take a mold of your mouth and make custom mouth trays.
-The patient will put a thin layer of whitening gel into the tray and wear it for about 2 hours a day or while sleeping.
-Most whitening occurs in one to two weeks.
+In-home treatments are another popular option.
+Whitening at home will still utilize clinically-tested, prescription-grade lightening solutions.
+Our dentist will take a mold of your mouth and make custom mouth trays.
+Patients will put a thin layer of whitening gel into the tray and wear it for about 2 hours a day for a couple of weeks.